-Sanction Verbal warning Offer regulation time in the Zen Den (for up to 10 minutes) to key pupils and pupils in the Yellow Zone of Regulation I have noticedare you ok?
-Purple card (as little interaction as possible) 5 minutes (at breaktime/lunchtime/end of the day - dependent upon timing of sanction) Your behaviour is You know the school rules are to be ready/respectful/safe If your behaviour continues there will be a further consequence Pink card (as little interaction as possible) 15 minutes (at breaktime/lunchtime/end of the day - dependent upon timing of sanction) Meeting with Headteacher and parents/carers informed (via Dojo message) A behaviour record of the child will be made Restorative sheets completed Use their name I've noticed that Your behaviour is You know the school rules are to be ready/respectful/safe If your behaviour continues there will be a further consequence Thank you for listening Internal separation within the classroom for a full day (loss of breaktime and lunchtime) Meeting with Headteacher and parents/carers A behaviour record of the child will be made Restorative sheets completed I can see you're angry You could make this right by My expectations are that you Give 2 options
+Behaviour Sanction Step 1 Verbal warning Talking, distracting others, slow to complete work, arguing with peers, calling out.
+Offer regulation time in the Zen Den (for up to 10 minutes) to key pupils and pupils in the Yellow Zone of Regulation I have noticedare you ok?
+Step 2 Purple card (as little interaction as possible) Rudeness to adult, rudeness to peers, continual talking, refusal to follow instructions.
+5 minutes (at breaktime/lunchtime/end of the day - dependent upon timing of sanction) EYFS minutes time out instantly ( 1 minute = 1 year) Use their name Your behaviour is You know the school rules are to be ready/respectful/safe If your behaviour continues there will be a further consequence Step 3 Pink card (as little interaction as possible) Extreme rudeness to adult, extreme rudeness to peers, throwing equipment, continual talking, leaving the classroom, refusal to follow instructions.
+(Disruption to learning) 15 minutes (at breaktime/lunchtime/end of the day - dependent upon timing of sanction) Meeting with Headteacher.
+Parents carers informed (via Dojo message) A behaviour record of the child will be made Restorative sheets completed Use their name I've noticed that Your behaviour is You know the school rules are to be ready/respectful/safe If your behaviour continues there will be a further consequence Thank you for listening Step 4 Continuation of Step 2/3 offences.
+Threatening violence towards adult/peers, deliberate physical violence towards peers, bullying behaviour, racist behaviour, ableism, upturning furniture, theft, vandalism/damage to property, climbing on school property, swearing, refusal to follow Step 2/3.
+Internal separation within the classroom for a full day (loss of breaktime and lunchtime) Meeting with Headteacher and parents/carers A behaviour record of the child will be made Restorative sheets completed Use their name

-Step 5

-Five internal separations (half-termly).
-Physical violence towards staff, leaving the school grounds, dangerous behaviour that may endanger the safety of others, sexual harassment, sexual violence, continued bullying behaviour.
+I can see you're angry You could make this right by My expectations are that you Give 2 options Step 5 Issued by Headteacher Five internal separations (half-termly).
+Fixed term suspension Physical violence towards adult, leaving the school grounds, dangerous behaviour that Permanent exclusion may endanger the safety of others, sexual harassment, sexual violence, continued Meeting with Headteacher and parents/carers bullying behaviour.
+A behaviour record of the child will be made